Optional Practical Training (OPT) & Internships

 Who is eligible?

-Employment authorization for practical training may be authorized if you are an F-1 student who has been lawfully enrolled on a full-time basis, continuously for one full academic year (at UC San Diego, 9 months = one academic year).
-Time spent studying in English language programs cannot be counted towards the academic-year requirement.
+Employment authorization for practical training may be authorized if you are an F-1 student who has been lawfully enrolled on a full-time basis, continuously for one full academic year.
+At UC San Diego, 3 quarters of study is equal to one academic year.
+Time spent studying in English language programs cannot be counted towards the academic year requirement.

 How much does it cost?

-$410 application fee payable to the Department of Homeland Security, and $100 OPT Student Service Fee paid to UC San Diego Extension.
-(Note: These fees may change.)
+There is a $410 application fee payable to the Department of Homeland Security, and, effective January 2020, a $200 OPT Student Service Fee must be paid to UC San Diego Extension.

 When should you apply for OPT?